ros-navigation/docs.nav2.org/configuration/packages/configuring-graceful-motion-controller.rst

   ============== =============================

   Description
-    When non-zero, specifies the difference in the path orientation and the starting robot orientation to trigger an initial in-place rotation.
-Without the initial rotation, the control law may generate large sweeping arcs depending on the initial robot orientation and ``k_phi``, ``k_delta``.
+    The difference in the path orientation and the starting robot orientation to trigger a rotate in place, if ``initial_rotation`` is enabled.

 :prefer_final_rotation: